 An element is the part of a UI widget that is affected by your shortcut.
 For example, for a slider that has a color picker, you can make a shortcut activate the color picker button element or change the value element of the slider.
-For a row of tabs (the row is a single widget) you can select which tab element to activate.
+For a row of tabs (the row is a single widget) you can select which tab element to activate or use your mouse scroll wheel to scroll through the tabs.